Archaeological 'treasures,' including 2,400-year-old fruit, discovered at ancient Egyptian city

 "Everywhere we found evidence of burned material," said Goddio, as quoted in the IEASM statement.
 "Spectacular ceremonies must have taken place there.
 The place must have been sealed for hundreds of years as we have found no objects from later than the early fourth century BCE, even though the city lived on for several hundred years after that."

 Huge blocks of the destroyed temple of Amun in Thonis-Heracleion fell on top of a galley, which was moored alongside, and sank it.
 Second century BCE.
+Photo: Christoph Gerigk ©Franck Goddio/Hilti Foundation

 Christoph Gerigk/Franck Goddio/Hilti Foundation